-The dance scene from Final Fantasy VIII: Random, cute girl comes up to guy and pulls him onto the dance floor despite (feeble) attempts to resist; guy stumbles around making a complete idiot of himself for the better part of the song; and finally, guy gets over his nervousness to finish the dance perfectly, just in time for the lights to dim romantically and fireworks to go off!
+The dance scene: Random, cute girl comes up to guy and pulls him onto the dance floor despite (feeble) attempts to resist; guy stumbles around making a complete idiot of himself for the better part of the song; and finally, guy gets over his nervousness to finish the dance perfectly, just in time for the lights to dim romantically and fireworks to go off!

 It also plays as very bittersweet, because you can see Squall sort of smiling near the end, and then she just runs off, which changes to a sort-of disappointed half-frown.
 Squall's facial expressions here are pitch-perfect.
 The game only gives us those few movements to work with, but we know how utterly crushed he is on the inside.
 It's also a sort of mini-downer ending, because considering future reveals in the game, those moments play perfectly into Squall's nihilistic philosophy.
 All of this, of course, sets up more heartwarming later on though.

 An entry on Fridge Brilliance makes this even more Heartwarming.
 The idea being that Rinoa saw a glum-looking student standing alone with a fresh scar on his face.
 And she went up to him to tell him he was the best looking guy there and tried to make sure he had a good time.

 The final balcony scene, and the kiss you waited the whole damn game to finally see.
 The best possible note to end the game on.